berdav/snappy-fox/README.md

 dependencies.

 ## Why?
-Online applications such as whatsapp web (web.whatsapp.com) saves cache files (e.g. images) in a compressed way.
+Online applications such as whatsapp web (web.whatsapp.com) save cache files (e.g. images) in a compressed way.

 You can recognize these files searching for the pattern sNaPpY: